 33. United Kingdom

 The famous British fry-up, popularly known as a full English breakfast usually includes eggs, sausage, thick-cut bacon, beans, mushrooms, tomatoes, hash browns, and toast.
-Regional varieties include the Scottish breakfast with has added black pudding and haggis and the Irish breakfast which has white pudding and soda bread.
+Regional varieties include the Scottish breakfast which has added black pudding and haggis and the Irish breakfast which has white pudding and soda bread.
 Whatever version, it is often accompanied by a cup of tea.

 34. United States

+The contrasting textures, sweet and salty flavors makes US breakfast as diverse as its landscape.
 Much like the full English breakfast, American breakfasts usually include eggs, crispy bacon, hash browns and toast.
 This can be accompanied with thick, fluffy, pancakes and maple syrup.
 There are any number of variations and combinations of these dishes, though they are often accompanied by orange juice.

 35. Venezuela

+Thanks to Venezuela’s breakfast ingredients like starch, meat, fruit, and cheese that will keep you full until dinner.
 A typical breakfast in Venezuela is arepas (flat corn cakes).
 As with many other countries, arepas accompany most meals.
 For breakfast, they are fried or baked and topped with cheese, ham, chicken, pork, or fish.
 Another popular dish is empanadas (pastries filled with fresh cheese, minced meat or any combination of veggies and beans).